Gabelbombe/paper-cosfromscratch/README.md

 Each instance of the service runs in one of the four data centers of the Container Orchestration System, in `public-services`, `private-services`, `content-connector` or `backoffice data center`.
 More details about the available data centers can be found in the [Container Orchestration System Architecture](https://github.com/ehime/terraform-cos).

 ![Consul Services](assets/consul-services.png)

+Side note: As you can see in the image, the tag `urlprefix-/ping` was added for the ping-service.
+This tag is needed to tell fabio to which service he should route all requests that hit the endpoint `/ping`.
+More details about this can be found at [fabio quickstart](https://fabiolb.net/quickstart/).